berops/claudie/docs/config/config.md

   | TargetedK8s | string                      | Kubernetes cluster name of cluster this loadbalancer is assigned to |

 ## ClusterInfo
-ClusterInfo holds general information about the clusters
+ClusterInfo holds general information about the clusters.

   | Name        | Type                    | Description                                 |
   | ----------- | ----------------------- | ------------------------------------------- |